Open-Attestation/adr/nft_oa_minimal_code.md

 The purpose of this document is to explore how to support NFT on OA Platforms (in this case TradeTrust) by with the least code written.
 This will help in exploring which are the pieces of product that **must be written** and which are the pieces that **has existing solutions, albeit ones that are not intuitive**.
 From there, we can prioritise the ones that must be written.

-## Token Creation Flow
+## Token Registry Creation Flow (Once per shipping line)

 1. Search for ERC721 contract code (See appendix for Mintable ERC721 with Metadata)
-2. Deploy code with Remix using Metamask wallet
+1. Deploy code with Remix using Metamask wallet
-3. (Optional) Verify contract code on Etherscan
+1. (Optional) Verify contract code on Etherscan
-4. Convert hash in "batched" document from byte32 to uint256 (https://www.rapidtables.com/convert/number/hex-to-decimal.html)
+1. Convert hash in "batched" document from byte32 to uint256 (https://www.rapidtables.com/convert/number/hex-to-decimal.html)
-5. Mint token from Etherscan.io (https://ropsten.etherscan.io/address/0xdf3cd1486b000fad44cc52233b249740a7ce627f#writeContract)

 Using this workflow, the document has not been "issued" under the original OA workflow.
 To reflect the "issued" status, we will need to either: